Antiquization: Ancient Macedonian narratives

 A narrative that comes close to the notion of Ancient Macedonian nationhood during the coming into being of a modern Macedonian state, was the idea of a United Macedonia, which was based on the estimated territory of the Ancient Kingdom of Macedon under the rule of Philip II.
 Early national poets used those borders in order to define a corresponding nation in their writings.
-The ASNOM manifesto (English: Anti-fascist Assembly for the National Liberation of Macedonia; Macedonian: Antifašističko Sobranie za Narodno Osloboduvanje na Makedonija) took reference to the “shameful partition” of Macedonia in the course of the Balkan Wars and it contained the appeal to the “Macedonians under Bulgaria and Greece” to take part in the anti-fascist fight and the struggle for Macedonian unification.
+The ASNOM manifesto (English: Anti-fascist Assembly for the National Liberation of Macedonia; Macedonian: Antifašističko Sobranie za Narodno Osloboduvanje na Makedonija) took reference to the "shameful partition" of Macedonia in the course of the Balkan Wars and it contained the appeal to the "Macedonians under Bulgaria and Greece" to take part in the anti-fascist fight and the struggle for Macedonian unification.

-Under the rule of Josip Broz Tito in Yugoslavia, the Socialist Republic of Macedonia was recognized for the first time as an individual ethnic and political entity.
-Yet, some regard the reason for the recognition of the Socialist Republic of Macedonia by Tito and his government as a pragmatic decision, inasmuch as the Macedonian national consciousness seemed a rather strong force, whose suppression might have been a demanding task.
-The notion of a "United Macedonia" was also regarded as a crucial resource for Tito's expansionist ideas.
-The ideal was a greater Balkan Federation through the inclusion of Bulgaria and Greece.
-These plans stopped when Greek and Yugoslav communists split due to the discord between Tito and Joseph Stalin.

-Important for the Macedonian nation-building process was the standardization of the Macedonian language, as well as the publication of a national history.
-For this reason the Institute for National History was founded in 1948 through a government decree.
-What followed was the formation and reformation of national creation myths in academic circles and institutions, spearheaded by the Institute for National History and influenced by the interplay of politics, national interests and historiography and the subsequent creation of “historical ‘Masterpieces’” in order to support the uniqueness of Macedonia.
-According to Stefan Troebst, concerning this matter, the Socialist Republic of Macedonia has been regarded as an exception among the Yugoslavian states, since “the ideology of Yugoslavianism proclaimed in 1952 was here once again subordinated to the one of Macedonism”.